Emmytobs/certifications/README.md

 Here are a list of my certifications, awards, and badges earned from taking online coding programs and courses.
 Each of them is arranged in order from the different issuing organizations.
 Where a link to the certificate is provided, that is only what will be displayed.
-Do note that more could be found on my [LinkedIn](https://www.linkedin.com/in/emmanuel-otobo-308205195)
+Do note that more can be found on my [LinkedIn](https://www.linkedin.com/in/emmanuel-otobo-308205195)

 # IBM
 As a participant in the IBM Digital Nations Africa [program](https://developer.ibm.com/digitalnation/africa), I have earned these badges: